Nicole Yeargin

 Nicole Yeargin (born 11 August 1997) is a British-American athlete representing Great Britain who specialises in the 400 metres.
-She won major medals as part of British women's and mixed 4 x 400 m relays, including bronzes at the 2022 World Athletics Championships and 2023 World Athletics Championships.
-She won two bronze medals at the 2024 Summer Olympics as part of both the British mixed and women's 4 x 400 metres relay teams.

-She has also won bronze in the 4 x 400 m relay for Scotland at the 2022 Commonwealth Games.
+She has won international medals as part of British women's and mixed 4 × 400 m relays at major championships including the Olympic Games, the World Championships and the European Championships.
+Yeargin is the Scottish indoor record holder for the 400 m and won the bronze medal in the 4 × 400 m relay representing Scotland at the 2022 Commonwealth Games.

-Yeargin is the Scottish indoor record holder for the 400 m.

 Early and personal life

-Yeargin was born on 11 August 1997 and studied real estate development at the University of Southern California.
+Yeargin was born on 11 August 1997 to an American father and Scottish mother.
+She studied real estate development at the University of Southern California.
 Initially focused in high school on gymnastics, football (soccer), and American football, she began running track her senior year at Bishop McNamara High School.
 In 2019, she recorded personal bests of 23.26 seconds in the 200 metres and 52.76 seconds for the 400 metres.
 With an upbringing in Maryland, U.S. but with a mother from Dunfermline, Yeargin was cleared to represent Scotland in May 2020.
 Yeargin stated that her favourite thing about the United Kingdom are sausage rolls.

 Career

 In May 2021, Yeargin clocked a personal best in the 400 m of 51.39 seconds to put her into second place in the British rankings for the season, and made it a double in terms of Commonwealth Games qualifying times with a 23.18 seconds run in the 200 m, which took her to fifth on the Scottish all-time lists.
-In June of the same year, she achieved the Olympic qualifying standard in the women’s 400 m with a new personal best of 50.96 seconds to reach the NCAA final, which moved her up to third on the Scottish all-time 400 metres list behind Allison Curbishley (50.71) and Lee McConnell (50.82).
+In June of the same year, she achieved the Olympic qualifying standard in the women's 400 m with a new personal best of 50.96 seconds to reach the NCAA final, which moved her up to third on the Scottish all-time 400 metres list behind Allison Curbishley (50.71) and Lee McConnell (50.82).
 She also secured a place in the British team for the delayed 2020 Tokyo Olympics at the British Olympic Trials.
-At the Games, Yeargin was disqualified in the heats of the individual women's 400 m, and placed fifth and sixth with the women's 4 x 400 m relay and mixed 4 x 400 m relay teams respectively.
+At the Games, Yeargin was disqualified in the heats of the individual women's 400 m, and placed fifth and sixth with the women's 4 × 400 m relay and mixed 4 × 400 m relay teams respectively.

 Yeargin reached the semi-finals of the 400 metres event at the 2022 World Athletics Championships in Eugene, Oregon.
-At the Munich European Championships a month later, she was part of British 4 x 400 quartet than ran the second fastest time ever by a British women's team of 3:21.74.
+At the Munich European Championships a month later, she was part of British 4 × 400 quartet than ran the second fastest time ever by a British women's team of 3:21.74.
 Her own split time was 49.7 seconds.